How can hybrid working, work?

 It’s estimated that on average our networks have shrunk by 16% due to the pandemic.
-And employees are less likely to be interested in making friends out of colleagues, with 52% of remote employees saying having friends on their team was minimally or not at all important.
+And employees are less likely to be interested in making friends with colleagues, with 52% of remote employees saying having friends on their team was minimally or not at all important.

 This all has a knock-on effect on employee engagement, particularly when you learn that those with a ‘work best friend’ are 7x happier and more engaged at work.

 The pandemic gave a lot of people perspective, a time to pause and reflect.
 What we’ve seen is a big shift in how people think and approach work.
 Employees weren’t happy with the status quo.
 Many now view their relationship much more transactionally – work is simply a means to an end, they are happy to do the job they are paid to do, do it well, and do the hours they are contracted to do – but that’s where the responsibility ends.

 Others are driven by a deeper purpose.
 Work isn’t just a thing they do, it gives them meaning, they have a passion for the company they work for and are connected and bought into the mission.

 These two groups of people have different drivers, motivations, and behaviours, and they need to be treated differently.
 Consider what types of employees make up teams at present – what’s the blend of transactional or purposeful?